Battle rifle: World War I

+Semi-automatic

+First examples of semi-automatic fully powered-cartridge rifles used in World War I are the Meunier A6, Fusil Automatique Modèle 1917 in 8×50mmR Lebel and the Winchester Model 1910 in .401 Winchester Self-Loading.

+Select fire

 During World War I, all of the world's armies were equipped with bolt-action rifles, and the thought of fully automatic fire in a design that was lightweight and controllable enough to be used by a single soldier was seen as something that would be extremely useful in the static conditions of trench warfare.

 The Russian Empire produced the world's first battle rifle, the Fedorov Avtomat, which was select-fire and fired the rather underpowered 6.5mm Arisaka round from a 25-round box magazine.
-Only about 100 were produced and used during the war before the Russian Civil War forced Russia to withdraw its forces in 1917, and so there is an absence of reports on the combat effectiveness of Fedorov rifles, but they continued to be produced until 1925.
+Only about 100 were produced and used during the war, before the Russian Civil War forced Russia to withdraw its forces in 1917, and so there is an absence of reports on the combat effectiveness of Fedorov rifles, but they continued to be produced until 1925.
 Fedorov rifles were also used in limited numbers during the opening stages of the Winter War.

+France developed the Chauchat-Ribeyrolles 1918 submachine gun, an automatic shortrifle chambered in 8×50mmR Lebel, intended to defend tank crews.

 World War II

-The battle rifle was of major significance during World War II, with the United States, Soviet Union, Nazi Germany, and Imperial Japan all producing them in some capacity, and millions were produced during this era, but overall, with the sole exception of the United States, bolt-action rifles were much more common.
+The battle rifle was of major significance during World War II, with the United States, Soviet Union, Nazi Germany, and Imperial Japan all producing them in some capacity.
+Millions were produced during this era, but overall, with the sole exception of the United States, bolt-action rifles were much more common on the battlefield.

 M1 Garand

 At the outbreak of World War Two, the United States was the only nation in the world to have formally adopted a battle rifle as their service rifle.
-The M1 Garand fired the .30-06 Springfield cartridge, which loaded from an eight round en bloc clip.
+The M1 Garand fired the .30-06 Springfield cartridge, which loaded from an eight-round en bloc clip.
 When empty, this clip would eject upwards out of the rifle, making a distinctive ping sound in the process, after which a new en bloc clip could be inserted into the rifle.
 The adoption of the semi-automatic rifle allowed American riflemen to field much greater sustained firepower than their Allied and Axis contemporaries, who were still using bolt-action rifles as their primary rifle.
-The Garand continued to see front line service during the Korean War, limited service during the Vietnam War, and served as the basis for the creation of the M14 rifle.
+The Garand continued to see front line service during the Korean War, saw limited service during the Vietnam War, and served as the basis for the creation of the M14 rifle.